tessalt/coffeescriptbook/book.md

 # => true
 ```

-And that's all we need to do.
+And that's all we need to do to find out that the license plate is associated with trouble.

 ## Other types of data

-Strings, numbers, and booleans are the simplest kinds of values in coffeescript, but we can do more with more complex data types, like arrays and objects.
+Strings, numbers, and booleans are the simplest kinds of values in CoffeeScript, but we can do more with more complex data types, like arrays and objects.

 ### Arrays
 Arrays are lists or collections of multiple items.
 Say we wanted to keep track of a list of fruits: